THE ULTIMATE HAMSTRINGS WORKOUT GUIDE

 This is why you’ll see a crossover in the following hamstrings workouts with glute exercises, or the glutes will be working together with the hamstrings in the “hamstrings-focused” exercises.

-Take for example, the standing variations of the Dumbbell Deadlift.
-If you perform a Stiff Leg Deadlift, then you are activating the hamstrings more than the glutes, but the glutes are still being utilized.
+Take for example, hip hinge exercises like the standing variations of the Dumbbell Deadlift.
+If you perform a Stiff Leg Deadlift, then you getting hamstring activation more than the glutes, but the glutes are still being utilized.

-But if you were to perform Romanian Deadlifts, which involves a slight bend in the knee, then you’ll tap into the glutes a little more.
+But if you were to perform Romanian Deadlifts, which involves a slight bend in the knee, then you’ll get a little more glute activation.

 Both Stiff-Legged Deadlifts and Romanian Deadlifts activate the hamstring muscles and glute muscles, but it all depends on the angle and bend of the knees to emphasize one over the other.